ThisMonkeysGoneToHeaven/Flickz/README.md

 * A ticket is marked expired and deleted from the database if there is a difference of 8 hours between the booked time and the current time.
 * For a particular showtime, maximum of 20 seats can be booked.
 * The Application is built by following the REST paradigm.
+* Django REST Framework's internal functionality allows to use the browser for fetching and sending API requests like Postman.
 * Added Optional frontend for viewing all movies and all tickets.
 All movies can be viewed at `http://127.0.0.1:8000` and all tickets can be viewed at `http://127.0.0.1:8000/tickets`

 ![All Movies](Demo/Frontend1.png)